statengeneraal/laws-markdown/verdrag/gastlandverdrag/tussen/het/koninkrijk/der/nederlanden/en/de/internationale/etc/BWBV0006304/README.md

 c) immunity from legal process in respect of words spoken or written and all acts performed by them in their official capacity for IDLO; and

 d) inviolability of all papers, documents, in whatever form, and materials relating to the performance of their functions for IDLO.
+8. Experts of IDLO who are nationals or permanent residents of the Host Country shall only enjoy within the Host Country the following privileges, immunities, and facilities to the extent necessary for the independent performance of their functions:

+a) immunity from legal process in respect of words spoken or written and all acts performed by them in their official capacity for IDLO; and

+b) inviolability of all papers, documents, in whatever form, and materials relating to the performance of their functions for IDLO.

 ### Article  16